How to Optimize Your Instagram Profile to Skyrocket Growth

 If you have an expensive product, it’s likely people will want to learn more before purchasing.
 In this case, you might like them to sign up to your mailing list and download a free guide.
 That way, they can learn more and you can market to them via email.

-Foundr Magazine prompts users to download a free copy of their magazine in order to capture user’s contact details.
+Foundr Magazine prompts users to check out their free course in order to capture contact details.

-Note how they capitalize “FREE” to draw people’s attention to the benefit and use a pointing-down emoji to highlight the link.
+Note how they use the “FREE” emoji to draw people’s attention to the benefit and use a pointing-down emoji to highlight the link.

 In this next example, Harper’s BAZAAR sends viewers to a page featuring their most recent articles.